 I'm looking at frames from two points of views here: screen resolution and people who browse your site using speech software.

 One common complaint that people have against sites using frames is usually that webmasters tend to forget that visitors don't have the same large screen resolution that the designers have when they created the web page.
 Sites with frames tend to provide a smaller area for people to view the main content of the site, since the outer frames occupy some of the screen real estate as well.
-If the web designer has not checked his site using a lower screen resolution like 800x600 and 640x468, and tested its usability with those lower resolutions, he may not be aware that the site is difficult to use in such situations.
+If the web designer has not checked his site using a lower screen resolution like 800x600, and tested its usability with those lower resolutions, he may not be aware that the site is difficult to use in such situations.
 Visitors may have to scroll horizontally and vertically continually just to read the content.
 The situation is worse if the designer removed the scroll bar (because it looked fine without it on his high resolution screen), and visitors find they can no longer scroll left/right/up/down to read the content.

 If you use frames on your site — be sure to check how it appears under lower resolutions.
 By "check", I don't mean to see if your site still looks pretty.
 Try reading all the content on your site with those resolutions.
 If you find that the site is inconvenient to use under those resolutions, you may need to rethink your design.
 Remember, your visitors don't have the same amount of patience with your site that you have.